MicrosoftDocs/powerapps-docs/powerapps-docs/mobile/canvas-mobile-offline-working.md

 By clicking on the icon, you get a description of the state.

-## Known issues
+## Known issue
-- Key Power Fx functions that are not yet supported include *StartsWith*, *In*, and *With*.
-If you use the 'App from Data' feature you will get an app that has a search text field that uses a *StartsWith* formula which will fail silently.
+Key Power Fx functions that are not yet supported include *StartsWith*, *In*, and *With*.
+When creating an app that has a search text field that uses a *StartsWith* formula, the search fails silently.